Sheweny/framework/README.md

 ## Main features

-- Modular and reloadable commands, inhibitors, and events.
+- Modular and reloadable commands, inhibitors, events and interactions.

 - Flexible command handling and creation.